nurzhanzhanuzak/eventsourcing/docs/topics/examples/aggregate8.rst

 Domain model
 ------------

-The code below shows how to define an aggregate using the Pydantic and the library's declarative syntax.
+The code below shows how to define a mutable aggregate with the library's declarative syntax, using the Pydantic module for mutable aggregates

 .. literalinclude:: ../../../examples/aggregate8/domainmodel.py